Category Archives: Astray

 Astray 13

 I returned to Felkirk for a few days.
 Again I noticed the difference between the monastery proper and my room in the annexe.
 In church and at meals there was a formal stillness.
-Back in my room, it vanished.
+Back in my private room between the offices it vanished.
 I lay on the bed, turned on the television, scrolled on my phone and my mind slackened.
 I thought about going down the road for a half before evensong.
+I thought about the monks praying in their rooms.

 Later I saw him in the apple orchard.
 I didn’t see you at mass, I said.
 I went to the offices, he said, but the mass is… we don’t do it that way.
 Yeah, it’s different here, I said.
 I asked about his church.
 We have a hall, he said.
 He told me how he came to faith after a bad year in college.
 His mother was a clairvoyant in a spiritualist church.
 She died of cancer.
 He started reading John’s Gospel one night and it all came together.